viperet/AdminModule/README.md

-		'required' => true, // required field should have value to pass form validation (default - false) 'filter' => true, // use field's contents for filtering/searching in list view (default - false) 'filterByClick' => true, // filter list by field value on click on that field (default - false) ),
+		'required' => true, // required field should have value to pass form validation (default - false) 'filter' => true, // use field's contents for filtering/searching in list view (default - false) 'filterByClick' => true, // filter list by field value on click on that field (default - false) 'permissions' => ['admin'=>'rw', 'user'=>'r', 'guest'=>''], // role-based permissons on that field
+				// 'rw' - can view and modify, 'r' - read only, '' or no entry - can't view or modify ),
 );
 ```